tlgbltcn/JeTaxi/README.md

 While restricting the Key to Android apps, use `com.tlgbltcn.jetaxi` as package name, and `C2:C6:50:35:30:03:7B:05:62:34:1E:C2:48:3F:73:81:2B:68:C2:7D` as ```SHA-1``` certificate fingerprint.

-Otherwise, you don't might be able to see the map on your emulator or device.
+Otherwise, you might not be able to see the map on your emulator or device.

 <p align="center">
   <img src="/failure.png">